mkordas/tips-on-agile/presentation/15-lean-manufacturing.md

 3. Fix or correct the immediate condition.
 4. Investigate the root cause and install a countermeasure.

+Last point is important.
+It's not only about fixing the defect, but also evaluation and change of process to remove the possibility of making the same mistake again.

 ## Waste

 ### Muda